AmazeeLabs/query_parameters_to_url/README.md

  (refer to [RFC 3986](https://tools.ietf.org/html/rfc3986#section-3.3) for allowed characters details).
 * Allow setting a regular expression which is used to determine on which paths query parameter rewriting should occur.
 * Additional rewrite-enabled paths can be added by implementing **hook_query_parameters_to_url_rewrite_access()**.
+* Allow rewriting the final encoded URLs by implementing **hook_query_parameters_to_url_rewrite_alter()**.
+  This allows you renaming the query parameter keys and values to be shorter or more SEO friendly.
+  See query_parameters_to_url.api.php for documentation and an example.
 * Experimental feature to allow saving menu items with rewritten URLs that contain encoded query parameters.